 Sound engineer, educator and head coach at the Abbey Road Institute, Berlin

-Professional recording studios with analogue and digital technology
+Professional recording studios with analog and digital technology

 Four own practical music projects are part of the training

 “We have a very strong focus on music.
 This distinguishes us from many other training institutes, which are primarily focused on pure sound engineering.
 You have to make music yourself and also be able to play an instrument if you want to learn with us” emphasizes multi-instrumentalist Stefan Weiser.
 Therefore, all the music projects are also part of the exams, which have to be completed after each of the three terms.
 They are also graded just as the theoretical tasks.
 “Abbey Road Institutes are currently in London, Paris, Amsterdam, Berlin, Frankfurt and Melbourne.
 The requirements are the same worldwide and results are randomly checked by the London headquarters of the Abbey Road Institute.
 The grades may not deviate more than five percent from those of the respective schools.
 This ensures that anyone leaving the institute with the “Advanced Diploma in Music Production and Sound Engineering” will have a high standard of music production technology and all that goes with it expected in the industry.
 Of course, the name Abbey Road obliges us to offer this high quality in our education.”